To Save The Science Poster, Researchers Want To Kill It And Start Over

 In it, he proposed a new poster design.
 It looks clean, almost empty.
 The main research finding is written right in the middle, in plain language and big letters.
 There's a code underneath you can scan with a cellphone to get a link to the details of the study.

 This video went viral.
 His design is now popping up all over the place.
-In fact, in our visit to a poster session, we easily spot one that's surrounded by more traditional posters.
+In fact, in our visit to a poster session, we easily spot one that was surrounded by more traditional posters.

 This poster says, in giant letters: "Jurors overwhelmingly vote 'not guilty' when an eyewitness is inconsistent in their identification, regardless of the actual reliability of that identification."
 It was created by Kendra Paquette, a student at California State University, Fullerton.